zyedidia/micro/runtime/help/options.md

     default value: `false`

-* `scrollmargin`: amount of lines you would like to see above and below the cursor.
+* `scrollmargin`: margin at which the view starts scrolling when the cursor approaches the edge of the view.

 	default value: `3`